saurabhMayank/FlightReservation/README.md

 * Platform needs to list the flight from any Source to any destination, In case there are no direct flights list the connecting flights

 **Question 2**
-- User should be able to book flight from any source to any destination on a given date and time
+* User should be able to book flight from any source to any destination on a given date and time
-- In case of direct flights are not there, system should book connecting flights from the list shown in search
+* In case of direct flights are not there, system should book connecting flights from the list shown in search
-- In the connecting flight, two seperate tickets for different flights should be booked seperately
+* In the connecting flight, two seperate tickets for different flights should be booked seperately
-- 1 user should be able to book multiple tickets
+* 1 user should be able to book multiple tickets

+**Question 3** (Little Bit hard question) [Right now not covered, this needs to be covered in the design]
+* If Lets Flight A is there, that is going from Source Delhi and Destination Srinagar
+* But this flight is also laying over at Delhi
+* Means Same Flight from mumbai is going to delhi and srinagar both
+* Means In the same flight -> User can go from Mumbai to delhi, Delhi to Srinagar or Mumbai to Srinagar
+* How to handle that in the system